 When TaskRabbit workers visit customers in their homes, they can collect first-person information about how people use IKEA products.
 These interactions will provide valuable data for IKEA as they continue to innovate their brand.

-2. IKEA Part 2: The Peak-End Rule in Cafe Placement
+2. IKEA Part 2: The psychological power of cinnamon rolls

-Walmart stores have had Greeters at their door for decades, saying “hello” and “goodbye” to customers.
-Although Walmart found Greeters made customers feel welcomed, they’re also adding a new position in some stores — Customer Hosts.
+Walmart stores have had Greeters at their door for decades, sharing a friendly “hello” and “goodbye” to customers as they enter and exit.

 The Impact of the Peak-End Rule